The Xometry app works best with JavaScript enabled!

 Yes, brass is safe to use for general engineering applications but is not recommended when coming into contact with acidic food (pH < 6).
 Brass is toxic to some microscopic organic life due to the negative effect of copper ions on various microscopic living organisms.
 Brass can also prompt an allergic reaction in persons with skin sensitivity.

-All three are commonly referred to as “red metals.”
-Brass and bronze both contain copper as their main element.
-Brass contains zinc as the main secondary element and bronze typically contains tin as its secondary element.
+All three of these are commonly referred to as “red metals.”
+Brass and bronze contain copper as their main element.
+Brass contains zinc as the main secondary element, while bronze typically has tin.
 Bronze is especially resistant to corrosion from seawater whereas brass has excellent low-friction capabilities.
-Copper, on the other hand, is well suited to electrical applications due to its high conductivity.
+Copper is great for electrical applications like wiring or busbars due to its high conductivity.

 Disclaimer